dmlc/GNNLens2/resources/tutorials/tutorial_2_nlabel.md

   <img width=80% height=80% src="../figures/tutorial_2/subgraph_nlabel.png" />
 </p>

 You can even select multiple options and simultaneously color nodes using multiple sources of node labels.
 In this case, the circles representing the nodes will be replaced by glyphs.
-The center of the glyph is colored based on the first selected nlabel source.
-The outer pie chart will be colored based on the rest nlabel sources in a clockwise direction from the top.
+The center of the glyph is colored based on the first selected  `NLabel`  source.
+The outer pie chart will be colored based on the rest  `NLabel`  sources in a clockwise direction from the top.
 This allows a direct comparison among the ground truth node labels and the predicted node labels from various models.

 <p align="center">
   <img width=80% height=80% src="../figures/tutorial_2/glyph.png" />